Out of the mouths of babes ........

 "Having experienced tai chi I can really see how beneficial it could be, as both gentle and effective exercise and an excellent way of learning to relax.
 Learning the sequences is a very good exercise for the brain as well so I would recommend it, but try to find a class that is more suitable for beginners."

 Excellent for flexibility and balance, yoga is a favourite of gransnetters, for good reason.
-With a multitude of health benefits, there's research that suggests this exercise can prevent high blood pressure, heart disease, and prevent aches and pains.
+With a multitude of health benefits, there's research that suggests this exercise can prevent high blood pressure, heart disease, and alleviate aches and pains.
 Plus, it's a stress-buster too, making it a great way to unwind after a tough day.

 "I definitely feel fairly flexible and am pretty sure that yoga is keeping me healthy in mind and body."